A JWST Transit of a Jupiter Analog: II. A Search for Exomoons: Trend Modeling

 However, the model lacks any clear physical motivation and its simplicity allows for great flexibility, including exhibiting arguably unphysical behavior.
 For example, the trends can be non-monotonic, which for example occurs in the fourth and sixth exposures of \custom\ Figure~\ref{fig:example}.

-To our knowledge, a trend reversal like this has not been observed in similar observations and would not be expected from detection persistence effects.
+Despite knowing the exposure-long trends are a detector-driven effect, the precise cause is not yet known \citep{jwst:2016}.
+However, a plausible cause is detector persistence, an issue known to affect NIRSpec \citep{rauscher:2014}.
+If this hypothesis were true, one would not expect the non-monotonic behaviour favored by the quadratic trends in Figure~\ref{fig:example}, and indeed that behaviour would then be merely an artifect of the limited freedom of the quadratic parameterization.
 Of particular concern is that such flips occurring around e's transit may interact with the exomoon model in complex ways, potentially leading to spurious moon signals as a result of the unrealistic flexibility of the quadratic model.

 We thus conclude the quadratic model is a relevant benchmark model, but its excessive flexibility and tendency to produce ostensibly unphysical trends makes it a precarious choice.
 We thus proceed to consider more constrained models.
 Of course, the more constraints we place on our trend models, the worse the maximum likelihood (best fitting $\chi^2$) and associated RMS scores will be.
 This is an inevitable consequence of culling suspected over-fitting behavior, as we have here.